 International students entering U.S. private and boarding schools often encounter academic and cultural challenges that go beyond language proficiency.
 Differences in classroom expectations, participation norms, assessment formats, and school culture can make the initial months of study particularly demanding.

-Without structured preparation prior to arrival, students may experience increased academic stress and delayed engagement during the initial months of study.
-Pre-arrival academic and cultural readiness helps support smoother transitions into U.S. school environments.
+Without structured preparation prior to arrival, students may experience increased academic stress and delayed engagement, while schools face additional onboarding and support demands.

 The Academic Readiness Framework